 - 6.107 The Quality Manager will email the learner stating that within AOLL regulations malpractice has occurred and this will present itself in the form of a written warning as it is a second occurrence of malpractice. - 6.108 The learner will be expected to respond to this email within five working days to confirm this is an accurate record of the meeting. - 6.109 Where malpractice involves submitted work, the student may be given the opportunity to re-do the assignment, or be issued with an alternative assessment brief/method as applicable.
-Any submissions as a result of this would be capped at a pass grade and charges will apply. - 6.109 The learner is able to follow the appeals procedure if they disagree with the Quality Review Team's decision. - 6.1010 The incident will be recorded on the incident log, stored securely and presented to relevant awarding organisations.
+Any submissions as a result of this would be capped at a pass grade and charges will apply. - 6.109 The learner is able to follow the appeals procedure if they disagree with the Quality Review Team's decision. - 6.1010 A £50 admin fee will be applied to learner's account which must be settled prior to any revised work being marked.